-How The Great Yankee Wife Swap Scandalized—And Changed—America
+How the Great Yankee Wife Swap Scandalized—and Changed—America

 STEALING BASES

-How The Great Yankee Wife Swap Scandalized—And Changed—America
+How the Great Yankee Wife Swap Scandalized—and Changed—America

 Like most baseball trades, the Great Yankee Wife Swap of 1973 had its winners and its losers.